suryadheeshjith/Samudra/README.md

 ```

-For detailed methodology and model architecture, please refer to the [paper](https://arxiv.org/abs/2412.03795).
+Further methodological details and model architecture specifications can be found in the [paper](https://arxiv.org/abs/2412.03795).

 ## Citation

-If you use this code in your research, please cite:
+If you find this code useful in your research, please cite:
 ```
 @article{dheeshjith2024samudra,
   title={Samudra: An AI Global Ocean Emulator for Climate},